ovh/docs/pages/manage_and_operate/iam/iam-logs-forwarding/guide.en-gb.md

 ### Access to OVHCLOUD Account logs

 Now that your OVHCLOUD Account logs are ingested and stored in your Logs Data Platform data stream, you can query your logs and build dashboards to have a graphical representation of your logs using web-based UI of Graylog.

 - Retrieve the admin user (<> Logs Data Platform service) and its password in your Logs Data Platform account home page.
 - Open the Graylog web-ui.
-You can retrieve the linke in your account home page or using your Access point depending of your account region (for example: Gravelines regions https://gra1.logs.ovh.com/ )
+You can retrieve the linke in your account home page or using your Access point depending of your account region (for example: Gravelines regions <https://gra1.logs.ovh.com/> )

 ![Access Graylog](images/access_graylog.png){.thumbnail}

 - Login Graylog using your **Logs Data Platform service name** and **Password**

 ![Access Graylog](images/access_graylog_2.png){.thumbnail}

 - Search your through your logs across the data stream of your Logs Data Platform account.
 You can refer to [Graylog writing search queries documentation](https://go2docs.graylog.org/4-x/making_sense_of_your_log_data/writing_search_queries.html?tocpath=Searching%20Your%20Log%20Data%7C_____1) for details on search syntax.

 ![Access Graylog](images/access_graylog_3.png){.thumbnail}

 For more details about how to use your logs with Logs Data Platform, including:

 - How to setup alerts,
 - View the logs in real time through a WebSocket,
 - Build visualization with OpenSearch Dashboards,
--	Integrate with OpenSearch API
+- Integrate with OpenSearch API,
 - To connect with Grafana

-Refer to according documentations on `Manage and Operate` > `Observability` > `Logs Data Platform` > `Visualizing, querying and exploiting your logs` section.
+Refer to according documentations [Logs Data Platform - Visualizing, querying and exploiting your logs](/products/observability-logs-data-platform-visualizing-querying-exploiting).

 ### Details of logs generated